hackclub/hackclub/workshops/drumpad/README.md

   display: flex;

-  /* Here like above, we justify our content and this time to the center. */
+  /* Here, like above, we justify our content and this time to the center. */

   justify-content: center;